munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 Her co-op level is set to 100 (High) points and bravery level is set to 75 (Good) points, which means he will almost always follow player's command and stick together with teammates.

 Rokka is an aggressive bot.
-When she sees a teammate dead in his view, she will go towards the killer and start firing.
+When she sees a teammate dead in her view, she will go towards the killer and start firing.
 Small amount of enemies do not make her afraid unless a large group is present.
 After several seconds, she will strike back.
 In the bomb defusal maps, she likes to scatter around the map while in hostage rescue maps, she likes to strike first and rescue the hostages.

 Rokka uses the Punch template, which means her top priority weapon is Bullpup.
 She does not use the low-power scope like other bots using the Bullpup.